Strawberry Rhubarb Crisp (Gluten Free)

 Strawberry Rhubarb Crisp in a white baking dish with a large scoop of ice cream and a gold serving spoon.

 Strawberry Rhubarb Crisp is one of the first things I make every year with produce from our garden.
-Rhubarb is hardy enough to make an early appearance before almost everything else around here.
+Rhubarb is hardy enough to make an early appearance before almost anything else around here.
 And since our local strawberries come in later around the end of June, I like to use frozen strawberries to make this recipe even easier.

 If you have a rhubarb plant at your house, you’ll know that it’s kinda like zucchini.
 Once it gets going, there’s so much of it that it’s a total overload!
 I just learned that you can freeze it, so that’s going to be my main strategy in keeping up with the supply.